developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 -----

-## Using Relative Co-ordinates For Button-Specific Positioning
+## Relative Coordinates For Button-Specific Positioning

 For positioning related tags(buttonLeft, buttonTop, buttonHeight, buttonWidth) you can give the value as either the absolute measure in pixel or you can use the constants like `deviceheight` and `devicewidth` and perform some basic mathematical operations on them.
 The `deviceheight` and `devicewidth` will be automatically substituted internally with that respective device screenheight and screenwidth.
 By using these constants we can generate single generic button.xml for all similar devices.
 Only one mathematical operation should be used for this.